developer825/developer825/README.md

 ## Senior Full stack(Django) && Blockchain expert

-🔥🔥🔥 Django and Blockchain is one part of my life. 🔥🔥🔥 <br><br>
+🔥🔥🔥 Django and AI is one part of my life. 🔥🔥🔥 <br><br>
 💻 Deep understanding of Mathematics and programming algorithm.<br>
-7+ years of development experience on projects ranging from small size applications through complex enterprise solutions are taken.<br>
+5+ years of development experience on projects ranging from small size applications through complex enterprise solutions are taken.<br>
 I can't acclimate with 99.(9)%, Only by sending 100% perfect project my Clients!<br>
 Are you looking for an honest and superior senior full stack developer?<br>
 Please contact me, I will do for you ASAP and my best to create a "Best Quality" project for my customers.